chayleaf/notnft/README.md

 general you really can't trust it).
 I'll try to push some documentation changes upstream.

+- Q: How can I quickly test it?
+- A: Clone this repo and edit/run `./sample.nix`
 - Q: Why?
 - A: I'm working on a fresh NixOS router config, and wanted to nixify the nftables syntax.
 Since this project uses nixpkgs's module system,